firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-04-a-letter-to-my-sister.md

 I am a fine specimen, as dragons go.
 I am strong, sleek, and my wings bow adequately upon my back.
 But in these moments, when his arms are around me, I wish that I could be a proper match for him.
 I have never thought myself ugly… but Cassa, I wait for him to call me so.
 I would not mind if he did.
 Against any fair princess, how could a knight think me otherwise?

 And yet, his eyes hold none of the revulsion and fury that I have come to expect from his kind.
 His gaze on me is so wondrous and hungry that I find myself in wonder of what treasure he has unearthed.
-And it is the funniest thing: he looks at me, and suddenly I do not care at all about my size, or my scales.
+And it's the funniest thing: he looks at me, and suddenly I do not care at all about my size, or my scales.
 I feel as grand and dazzling as the sun.

 For all his grandiloquence, he is not a romantic.
 He has made no bold vows to me, no declarations of ever afters.
 He only asked that I go with him.